-The District strives to serve the students in the District while considering the goals and objectives of the Board of Education's strategic plan.
-The operational highlights of the work to meet the Boards' goals are cited below.
+The Mission Public School District strives to serve the students in the School District while considering the goals and objectives of the Board of Education's strategic plan.
+The operational highlights include the work that meet the Boards' goals and are cited below.